Princess-of-Sleeping/vita-utility/README.md

 for kernel

+Create host0 as a virtual device and create host0:file0.

+host0:file0 will get random data each time it is read.

-Since SceVfsMountPoC is a PoC, there is nothing that guarantees its operation.
+__Since SceVfsMountPoC is a PoC, there is nothing that guarantees its operation.__

 # Special thanks: